-A node may decide to send notifications about old posts that changed their visibility from private to public and now available to be read by subscribers.
+A node may decide to send notifications about old posts that have changed their visibility from private to public and now are available to be read by subscribers.

 Simplified nodes may not support notifications.
 In this case subscribers need to poll such nodes periodically to get the updates.
 But polling may also be used intentionally - to preserve privacy.
 As we already said, public posts may be read without authentication, so the fact you’re subscriber will not be disclosed.

 Notifications box is a button, usually in the top-right corner of the screen, where you see quick notifications about the most important events - reactions to your posts, replies to your comments or anything else you want to see and respond quickly.

 In Moera the content of the notification box is built as one more newsfeed, but for different set of events.